 For example, insert the statement:

 This course meets the Teamwork and High Impact Practice component criteria.
-See attached foci tools and note under Educational Objectives/Outcomes.

 Note: You will need to provide evidence of this match by completing the tool(s) and attaching them to the course proposal before submitting for approval.